xuachen/azure-maven-plugins/README.md

 # Maven Plugins for Azure Services
 This repository contains all Maven plugins for Microsoft Azure services.
 A complete list of all plugins is shown as below.
-Visit our [Wiki](https://github.com/microsoft/azure-maven-plugins/wiki) for detailed documentation.
+Visit our [Wiki](https://github.com/microsoft/azure-maven-plugins/wiki) for detailed documentation. //comments for testing

 Maven Plugin | Maven Central Version | Build Status
 ---|---|---